atomist-attic/rug-rugs/README.md

 $ rug generate atomist-rugs:rug-editors:NewStarterRugProject ruggery
 ```

-Note the `project_name` parameter is different in that you do not need
+Note the `projectName` parameter is different in that you do not need
 to supply the name of the parameter, just the value.
 This is because
-the `project_name` parameter is required for all generators.
+the `projectName` parameter is required for all generators.
 This
 will create a directory named `ruggery` and populate it with a working
 Rug archive project with a standard layout and TypeScript dependencies
 and a simple editor.
 You can use the editors in this project to add